Hi all, here’s wishing you a very Happy Chinese New Year! Wellness and prosperity always. 💕

-5. Store in air-tight container away from sunlight and heat for 1 month.
+5. Store in an air-tight container away from sunlight and heat for 1 month.
 It’s best to consume within 1-2 weeks, therefore making small batches is better.
-I’ve tried storing mine for 2 months and the coconut aroma has rancid smell.
+I’ve tried storing mine for 2 months and the coconut aroma has a rancid smell.
 Option: You can also store toasted coconut in the freezer but you would have to re-toast it.

 Note 1: As leftover grated coconut is being stripped most of its sweetness, oil and water contents, its size is much smaller compared to freshly grated coconut.
 Hence, cooking time is different, and so is its flavor profile.
 More at the comparison table below.

 Note 2: Because not all grated coconut are made the same size, achieving the perfect all golden color is quite difficult but not unachievable.
 However, it’s better not to over toast coconut as heat will make coconut goes rancid faster.

 Part 2: Toasted grated coconut comparison using fresh and leftover grated coconut.